yev-del/openai-mozilla-extension/README.md

-# OpenAI Chat Chrome Extension
+# OpenAI Chat Mozilla Extension

 A Mozilla extension for chatting with OpenAI's GPT models directly from your browser.